robksawyer/ofxPluginEffectTest/README.md

 ## Getting started

 1. Download the dependencies listed below.
+Also verify that you are running a similar setup to the one listed in My System below.
 2. Clone this repo using `git clone`.
 3. Move the latest version of [robksawyer/ofFFGLPlugin/addons/ofxFFGLPlugin](https://github.com/robksawyer/ofFFGLPlugin) to `openframeworks_v0.8.4/addons/`
 4. Move `ofxPluginEffectTest080` to `openframeworks_v0.X.X/apps/myApps/`.